How A Child Psychologist Online In Australia Can Improve Mental Health

 Other approaches also show strong evidence for effectiveness in children, such as:

-- Parent-child interaction therapy (PCIT), which involves coaching parents in real time to manage behavior and strengthen connection
+- Parent-child interaction therapy (PCIT), which involves coaching parents in real time to manage behavior and strengthen the connection

 - Mindfulness-based interventions, which may help children become more aware of their thoughts and feelings without judgment